brikis98/yevgeniy-brikman-homepage/_posts/2020-10-01-consider-phlebas.md

 * A few of the characters are strong and distinct, but the rest all mush together as generic "space mercenaries" with confusing names and identities.

-* Seems to fluctuate a bit between hard sci fi (e.g., respecting physics and the distances and speed things would happen at in space) and not-so-hard sci fi (e.g., laser guns, artificial gravity, no respect of acceleration forces), which can be slightly jarring.
+* Seems to fluctuate a bit between hard sci-fi (e.g., respecting physics and the distances and speed things would happen at in space) and not-so-hard sci-fi (e.g., laser guns, artificial gravity, no respect of acceleration forces), which can be slightly jarring.

 ## Rating